lightning/bolts/02-peer-protocol.md

-given that block times are irregular, empty blocks still occur, fees may vary greatly, and the fees cannot be bumped on HTLC transactions, `S=12` should be considered a minimum. `S` is also the parameter that may vary the most under attack, so a higher value may be desirable when non negligible amounts are at risk.
+given that block times are irregular, empty blocks still occur, fees may vary greatly, and the fees cannot be bumped on HTLC transactions, `S=12` should be considered a minimum. `S` is also the parameter that may vary the most under attack, so a higher value may be desirable when non-negligible amounts are at risk.
 The grace period `G` can be low (1 or 2), as nodes are required to timeout or fulfill as soon as possible; but if `G` is too low it increases the risk of unnecessary channel closure due to networking delays.